 Clayton was born in Surrey and raised in Chilliwack BC, Canada; he is an actor, dancer, and choreographer working in the film and television industry.
 He graduated the Ryerson Dance Program in Toronto with a Bachelor of Fine Arts in 2012.

-In his down time Clayton enjoys adjudicating and teaching for dance and talent competitions across North America, working with the next generation of upcoming talented dancers.
+Clayton enjoys adjudicating and teaching for dance and talent competitions across North America, working with the next generation of upcoming talented dancers.
 Recently he has judged for Starpower Nationals in Ocean City MD and Branson MO, and at regional events in Hartford CT, Spartanburg SC, East Brunswick NJ, and Niagara Falls NY to name a few.
 Scott has had the pleasure of judging Dance Power Burnaby, the Crystal Grand Championships in Kelowna and various festivals he once competed at himself.

 Clayton looks forward to collaborating with artists globally and contributing to the arts community that has brought him much fulfilment.